cocanb-altort/cocanb-translator/README.md

 This piece of code is for translating passages from Cocánb to English and vice versa.
 Cocánb is an English argot created for the thCocáne m'pírno nèc bfèf discord server.
 Link to server: https://discord.gg/V3vGPg5AFA

+To use the program, simply open main.py.
+We recommend making a shortcut to it.